Roman Chamomile Seeds

 USDA Zones: 4 - 9

 Soil Type: Well-drained, pH 6.6 - 7.8

-Roman Chamomile (Anthemis nobilis) - Chamomile seeds produce a thick, evergreen perennial herb plant that is very versatile and lovely.
+Roman Chamomile (Anthemis nobilis) - Chamomile seeds produce a thick, evergreen, drought resistant perennial herb plant that is very versatile and lovely.
 Roman Chamomile forms a 6 inch mat of sweetly scented, parsley-like, bright green foliage, and it produces tiny, white and yellow daisy-like blooms in the late spring.
 An herbal flowering carpet comes to life!